 You may ask yourself where is the cheapest place to buy car batteries.
 However, that will only help you so much because along with the previous points, there are always price differences due to battery size and cold cranking amps (CCA) ratings.
 CCA ratings are essentially what the battery industry uses to determine how well a battery can start a vehicle’s engine in cold temperatures.

-When you buy a battery, something else to keep in mind is the core charge.
+When buying a battery, the core charge is something else to remember.
 You must pay a fee for a core charge upon purchasing a battery, as the core charge is a deposit that you can get back when a battery gets brought into the store for an exchange.
 So, don’t forget the core charge price when calculating the total cost.

 Encouraging battery recycling is the primary purpose of core charges, and retailers can charge battery cores across all 50 states, while 30 states have laws that require retailers to do battery core charges.
 The laws differ from state to state, so be sure to check out the rules and regulations of whatever state you are in!

 The fact that you should also put some time into researching what sellers you’re planning to purchase a battery from is a given, but a helpful reminder never hurts.
-As I briefly said before, some sellers will always attempt to take advantage of you if you provide them with the opportunity.
+As I briefly said, some sellers will always try to take advantage of you if you provide them with the opportunity.

 It’s best not to mess with a situation where someone might get charged due to illegal activities!